 What About Milk Alternatives for Keto?
 Finding the Best Dairy-based and Dairy-free Options

 To save you time and money, I highly recommend reading through our guide to keto milk substitutes.
-Not only will you find dairy-free keto milk you can drink by the cup, but you’ll learn about the perfect alternatives for your favorite dairy-based recipes.
+Not only will you find dairy-free keto milk you can drink by the cup, but you’ll learn about the best dairy milk alternatives for your keto dairy-free recipes.

 Can You Do Keto Without Dairy?

 In fact, you can make a keto-friendly dairy-free version of virtually any dairy-based food with the right recipes and substitutes.
-For example, you can easily make a keto coconut cream yogurt or a sugar-free chocolate shake.
-(You can keep low-carb crepes and chocolate silk pie on your keto menu as well.)
+For example, you can easily make a keto coconut cream yogurt, a sugar-free chocolate shake, or dairy-free keto ice cream.
+(You can keep low-carb crepes and chocolate silk pie on your low-carb recipe menu as well.)

-For more dairy-free recipes, replacements, and tips, read through our comprehensive guide to the dairy-free ketogenic diet.
+When it comes to cooking and frying your low-carb entrees, simply skip the dairy fats like butter and ghee, and use coconut oil and extra virgin olive oil instead.
+For more keto dairy-free recipes, replacements, and tips, read through our comprehensive guide to the dairy-free ketogenic diet.

 Key Takeaways — The Best and Worst Dairy for Your Keto Diet

 Dairy follows the same rules as any other food on keto.
 More specifically, the best keto dairy will have the following characteristics: